Today we close off our Dinner Party Etiquette series with the spotlight on table settings. Are leisurely dinner parties

 Flatware, Stemware and Silverware

 The tablecloth, the napkins and the centrepieces leave a visual impact.
 And I have always considered them a part of the aesthetic value of the evening.
-The flatware and the stemware placement, however, is more than catering to the ‘setting’ of the table.
+However, the flatware and the stemware placement are more than catering to the ‘setting’ of the table.
 It is a logical arrangement.
-When you have savvy diners who understand the ground rules, it helps put them at ease by ensuring expected items are at the right place.
+Having savvy diners who understand the ground rules helps put them at ease by ensuring expected items are at the right place.

 Dinner party etiquette wasn’t invented to be tedious.
 It was enforced to be convenient.

 A tradition hailing from the middle ages, a service plate or charger serves as a base for your actual flatware.
 It is a concession to the presentation and has its own etiquettes around use.
 The shape of the charger and its pattern must reflect that of your tableware.
 If you have opted to use neo-modern designs, ensure that the service plate complies with the basic structure and material.
-Always have the service plate removed before dessert comes through and line up the handles of the cutlery with the bottom edge of the charger.
+Always have the service plate removed before dessert comes through and line up the cutlery handles with the bottom edge of the charger.

-The bread plate is accompanied by the butter knife or spatula.
+The butter knife or spatula accompanies the bread plate.
 It should be in line with the dessert cutlery and directly above the set of forks.
 The butter knife is generally laid diametrically across.

 You may choose to serve either alone dessert spoon or pair it up with a fork.
 The tines of the fork should face outwards and point to the right.
 The bowl of the spoon should be concave and be facing to the left.
 The dessert accoutrements find a place of pride directly above the charger and flatware duo.